 - Having multiple vendors may mean that you’re hitting all the technology needs in your business, however, it may also mean more implementation and integration time is needed, which can be incredibly complex.
 If you are constantly rolling out new tools and/or product updates, then your daily responsibilities become more focused on maintenance and upkeep rather than tech optimization, shifting your focus away from other important tasks.

 Ultimately, there are many ways to approach vendor management that can offer value for your enterprise.
 It comes down to understanding the core needs of your employees and what matters most for your business.
 Once you have established your employee needs and the business drivers, IT leaders must prioritize what to look for in a UC partner.

 For example, employees who are disparate and collaborate on-the-go would probably need a strong mobile solution with easy access to meetings so that they don’t lose a beat.
 On the other hand, from a business standpoint, if you run a large, global enterprise then a conferencing solution, with many international access points, may be the best fit.
 Additionally, for companies looking to pursue a multi-vendor strategy, a vendor management group can be a strong choice to help take on all implementation and operational responsibilities.
 This approach can help reduce the time commitment and technical complexity the enterprise will face.
 Furthermore, it offers a single point of contact while delivering the benefits of the multi-vendor approach.

-To find out more about what specific collaboration needs you may have and to help you determine your UC goals, take our collaborator quiz today.
+To find out more about what specific collaboration needs you may have and to help you determine your UC goals, contact our sales team.